indrayam/coding-nerd-notes/kotlin/README.md

 ## Software Delivery
 - Use an IDE (JetBrains-based or VSCode)
-- Git/GitHub based CD
+- CI/CD Pipeline (Code, Build, Artifact, Deploy)
-- Containerize App using Dockerfile.
-Use best practices to minimize image size
+- Containerized (or Serverless) Package
-- Deploy App in Kubernetes
+- Deploy to a Container Orchestrator (or Serverless) Platform